sjpau/mahnietyk/README.md

-# magnetib
+# MAHNIETYK
-Ebiten Game Jam Entry
+Mahnietyk is a small videogame created for Ebiten Game Jam.